jan3zk/gphotos_backup/README.md

 ## Overview

 Google Photos Backup is a tool designed to download albums from Google Photos to your local drive.
 Each album gets downloaded to a separate folder.
 The main advantage of this backup tool over comparable solutions is its ability to preserve photo comments.
 These comments are not just stored but are directly embedded into the EXIF metadata.
-This feature facilitates the display of comments alongside the photos in virtually any widely-used image viewer.<sup id="a1">[1](#f1)</sup> Please note, this application solely serves as a local backup tool and does not provide functionality to upload photos to Google Photos.
+This feature facilitates the display of comments alongside the photos in virtually any widely-used image viewer.

+Note that this application exclusively functions as a local backup tool, lacking the capability to upload photos to Google Photos.
+Furthermore, any modifications made to a photo on Google Photos post-backup will not be reflected in the local copy if the backup is run again.
+This limitation arises because the Google Photos API does not offer details regarding the last edit made to a photo.
+To ensure your locally stored photos mirror the updated versions on Google Photos, you must manually delete the outdated images from your local storage and execute the backup command once more.

 ## Installation